theflyingape/bidmc-helper/README.md

+## BIDMC Helper 💁
-# BIDMC managed Chrome extension
+#### a managed Chrome extension

-## Helper
-This extension was first inspired by User-Agent Switcher for Chrome, but alas, it does not load a preconfigured JSON file from our Chrome's Admin console.
+This extension was first inspired by **User-Agent Switcher**, but alas, it does not load a preconfigured JSON file from our Chrome's Admin console.

+Nonetheless, we needed this plus additional asks that improve the Chrome desktop experience with our EHR and business partners.